Grief doesn’t come with instructions.

 Is grief writing therapy?

-Not officially- I’m not a therapist.
+I’m not a therapist.

-Why do you focus on writing about grief?
+Why focus on writing about grief?

-Because grief needs words.
+Because grief needs language.

 My Work & Why I Do It

-Why did you start this work?
+Why did you begin this work?

-Because after Kahlia died, writing was how I survived.
+After Kahlia died, writing was how I survived.

-Now I create spaces for others to do the same; to speak, write, breathe,
+Now I create spaces where others can do the same, speak, write, breathe, and not feel alone inside their grief.

 Can I book you to speak or run a workshop?

-and I also run private grief writing sessions.
+I speak at events, workplaces, and community gatherings, and I run private grief writing sessions.

-Use the contact page to get in touch.
+Use the contact page to enquire.

 You don’t have to navigate this alone.